sharkwhistle/hangman/README.md

     - Description: Accepts a 'guess' and returns the updated state of the game.
     If this causes a game to end, a corresponding Score entity will be created.

+ - **cancel_game**
+    - Path: 'game/{urlsafe_game_key}'
+    - Method: DELETE
+    - Parameters: urlsafe_game_key
+    - Returns: StringMessage of game state, depengin on whether or not the game is active.
+    - Description: Deletes current game by urlsafe_game_key if game is active.

  - **get_scores**
     - Path: 'scores'
     - Method: GET